FAQs: Differences between Interactive Embedding and the old version

 BASE_URL will now use your organization’s Slug, which is used to log into Chartio, and the Dashboard Slug, which is found in the URL to your dashboard in Chartio.

 Interactive Embedding BASE_URL

-Can I use Variables or filters in my embedded dashboards?
+Can I use Controls or filters in my embedded dashboards?

 Old version: Native Chartio Variables are not available as part of the embedding process.
 Users can add